quintoandar/python-chain/README.md

 ## ✍️ Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 You can learn how to contribute to this project on the [`CONTRIBUTING`](CONTRIBUTING.md) file.

 ## 🔓 License